wu3089/politicalagents/README.md

 # Political Agents

-**Simulate voter reactions to your political messages using AI.**

-This simple Streamlit app allows you to input a political speech or tweet and see simulated reactions from synthetic voter profiles.
+This is a simple Streamlit app that allows you to input a political speech or tweet and see simulated reactions from synthetic voter profiles.

 ## Features